 The small business market is potentially hugely lucrative for banks and there are large gaps between those that do it well and those that don’t.
 In times like these, SMEs will be actively looking at the innovative products and services available in the market – and there is much more to a business bank relationship than just a current account.

-Co-Founder, Chief Product & Marketing Officer
+Co-Founder, Group Chief Marketing Officer

-First published by Startup Magazine on 19th August 2020 — to read the original article click here
+Based on the article first published by Startup Magazine on 19th August 2020 — to read the original article click here